 With the passing of the marriage equality referendum, we have clung to claims that we’re an advanced, liberal nation.
 Most believe the eighth amendment is the final frontier of church–state politics.
 But we must remember: this is Ireland, and the church and state are still very much intertwined.

 The Criminal Law Bill 2015 criminalises the purchase of sex, but the sex worker does not face sanctions.
-While this may seem like an advancement in sex workers’ rights, we must refrain from patting ourselves on the back for what we believe to be “liberal and progressive” policies.
+Still, while this may seem like an advancement in sex workers’ rights, we must refrain from patting ourselves on the back for what we believe to be “liberal and progressive” policies.
 While they may appear so on the surface, upon delving deeper into their origins, a very different story emerges.

 The Good Shepherd Sisters and the Sisters of Our Lady of Charity previously ran the Magdalene Laundries and now run Ruhama.
 Their actions for the Magdalene Asylums have been condemned by many, including a 2014 UN report that stated: “Girls placed in the institutions were forced to work in slavery-like conditions and were often subject to inhuman, cruel and degrading treatment as well as to physical and sexual abuse.
 They were deprived of their identity, of education and often of food … imposed with an obligation of silence and prohibited from having any contact with the outside world … unmarried girls who gave birth before entering or while incarcerated in the laundries had their babies forcibly removed from them.”